remotion-dev/remotion/packages/player/README.md

 npm install @remotion/player
 ```

-Although there are other packagem managers that you can use to get this depedency in your projects.
+There are other package managers that you can use to get this dependency in your projects.
 We have [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.io/).
-You can go whichever one is most convenient for you.
+You can go with whichever one is the most convenient for you.
 Below are the commands that will get the package into your project.

 ```bash
 yarn add @remotion/player